-The Indian gasoline scooter and motorcycle market is projected to reach $42.4 billion by 2025, according to P&S Market Research.
+The Indian gasoline scooter and motorcycle market is projected to reach $42.4 billion by 2025, according to P&S Intelligence.

 The growth of the market is majorly driven by the development of autonomous vehicles and increasing focus towards reducing the operating cost of transportation.